redzvika/servicenow/README.md

   there are two input files that are used for testing the app.
   - input_6.txt that contains sentences with 6 words (discard date and time)
   - input_4.txt that contains sentences with 4 words (discard date and time)
+  - input_3.txt that contains sentences with 3 words (discard date and time)

 * log4j2.xml configured for log level debug.